EIN 95-1696715

 Program areas at San Diego Museum of Art

 Programs: the Museum offers a broad range of programming throughout the year.
-These programs include musical performances, films, teen summer studios, summer camps and lectures.
-In fy22, the Museum continued collaborations with local arts institutions, such as the San Diego opera, the San Diego shakespeare society and the San Diego youth symphony.
-The programs were offered in-person and through the Museum's social media and youtube channels.
-The Museum celebrated its 15th season of partnership with Art of elan.
-The Art of elan concert series aims to bring the excitement of classical music to diverse audiences through innovative programming.
-The Museum also offered numerous lectures throughout fiscal year 2022.
+These programs include musical performances, films, educational seminars, classes, lectures and symposia.
+In fy23, the Museum continued collaborations with local arts institutions, such as the San Diego shakespeare society and the San Diego opera.
+These programs were offered in-person and through the Museum's social media and youtube channels.
+The Museum continued its partnership with Art of elan.
+This concert series aims to bring the excitement of classical music to diverse audiences through innovative programming.
+The Museum's education department is embarking on providing programming under the vision of Art and empathy.
+This is designed to promote equity and inclusion to ensure the Museum's continued mission of connecting the community to Art.
+In fy23, there were 16,750 participants in the Art and empathy programming.

-Other program services: during the fiscal year ended june 30, 2022, the Museum served an audience of approximately 395,000 visitors from local, regional, national and international audiences.
+Other program services: during the fiscal year ended june 30, 2023, the Museum served an audience of approximately 434,000 visitors from local, regional, national and international audiences.
 The Museum produced two issues of its member's magazine.
-The Museum was supported by approximately 6,050 members during the year.
-Although the Museum was fully reopened in fiscal year 2022, virtual programming continued to be provided to engage and inspire our audiences.
+In addition, the Museum produced a catalog to accompany the o'keeffe and moore exhibition.
+The Museum was supported by approximately 7,000 members during the year.

 Who funds San Diego Museum of Art